elinekupers/noisepoolPCADenoise/README.md

 ---
 OUTPUT:

-1) Final model (cross validated GLM solution denoised with the optimal number of PCs)
+1) Final model (GLM solution denoised with the optimal number of PCs)

 2) All Fits with different number of PCs (mostly for posthoc analyses)